altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 		], ...
 ```

+See also with [Recipe](https://github.com/CENL-Network-Group-AI/Recipes/wiki/Images-Classification-Recipe)Jupyter notebook which makes use of IBM Watson API to call a trained model in Watson Studio.

 **Cost, difficulties:**  Analyzing an image with such APIs costs a fraction of a cent per image.
 Processing can be done entirely using the web platform or with a minimal coding load.